-2022 2021 2020
+2023 2022 2021

 Federal statutory tax rate 21.00% 21.00% 21.00%

-Federal payable true up = - -
+Federal payable true up - - -

+State tax, net of federal benefit (7.25) - -

-Permanent items - - 0.01
+Permanent items - - -

-Capital loss carryforward expiration = 9.11 =
+Capital loss carryforward expiration - - 9.11

-Deferred true-up 0.29 - (0.35)
+Deferred true-up (30.33) 0.29 -

-Rate change = - -
+Rate change - - -

-Increase (decrease) in valuation allowance (21.29) (30.11) (20.66)
+Increase (decrease) in valuation allowance (40.48) (21.29) (30.11)

-Other - -
+Other - - -

-Effective tax rate -% -% - %
+Effective tax rate (57.06)% -% -%

-The Company did not meet the qualifications of a RIC for the 2022 tax year and will be taxed as a corporation under Subchapter C of the Code.
+The Company did not meet the qualifications of a RIC for the 2023 tax year and will be taxed as a corporation under Subchapter C of the Code.
 It may not be in the best interests of the Company's stockholders to elect to be taxed as a RIC at the present time due to the net operating losses and capital loss carryforwards the Company currently has.
 Management will make a determination that is in the best interests of the Company and its stockholders.
 As a RIC, the Company generally will not pay corporate-level U.S. federal income taxes on any net ordinary income or capital gains that the Company distributes to its stockholders as dividends and claims dividends paid deductions to compute taxable income.
 A RIC will not be eligible to utilize net operating losses.
 However, the net operating losses may become available should the Company disqualify as a RIC and become a C corporation in the future.
-In the event that the Company qualifies as a RIC, the Company itself will no longer be required to recognize deferred tax assets or liabilities
+In the event that the Company qualifies as a RIC, the Company itself will no longer be required to recognize deferred tax assets or liabilities.